ados8/Hellofy/README.md

 3. Copy the app EXE and then go to `shell:startup` and paste a shortcut
 4. Now when your device starts so will the app

+**Important:**

+The app is like to give a Windows warning on first run and download.
+This is due to the app not having any reputation and not being signed which has costs for a free app.

 Things to note:
 - Configuring the app is simple enough, on first run the app will make a config file in the location of itself
-- It wasn't possible to HA Fingerprint and Face unlock managed while also having PIN unlock managed.
+- It wasn't possible to manage Windows Hello Fingerprint and Face unlock while also having PIN unlock managed, so you must pick using PIN setting.
 - Don't change any values other than those proceeding `:`
-- `Polling frequency` controls the check rate of the app, basically how often it should check if the Windows Hello app is running.
-Default is `2` seconds, while it doesn't seem to impact performance it shouldn't be changed.
-With default Hellofy checks every `2` seconds if the Windows Hello app is running, when not checking it sleeps.
-Setting to low is wasteful, to high will mean when the HA app is running Hellofy might be asleep delaying its job.
+- `Polling frequency` controls the check rate of the app, basically how often it should check if the Windows Hello app is running; default is `2` seconds.
+It doesn't seem to impact performance so it shouldn't be changed.
+When not checking the app sleeps, setting too low is wasteful, too high will mean a delay as the app might be asleep when Windows Hello tiggers.
 - `PIN mode` is used to override the face and fingerprint modes.

+IMPORTANT:

-IMPORTANT: only use this mode if you never use fingerprint or face to login.
+Only use this mode if you never use fingerprint or face to login.
 Setting `Yes` will enable PIN mode and disables fingerprint and face mode.
-Important: it will not disable or block the use of fingerprint or face login but will not use its magic to make the login smooth, it will be as if the app isn't running.
-It will apply magic to the PIN login experience.
+This was again due to limitations in testing with PIN mode negatively impacted by the mitigations to get fingerprint and face unlock working.
+It won't disable any of the methods to unlock but refines the behavior of the app to suite the most used unlock types.